Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 ## Expected run time for each notebook.
 <!-- This will be useful to the review team for time and resource allocation. -->
 * expected time to create vector store
 * expected time for fine-tuning
+   * start time: 4:11
 * expected time for inference